masoncfrancis/personal-attendance-record/README.md

 To run `par` four times between 9:00 and 17:00 (9am–5pm), pick four times that suit you.
 A common choice is `09:30`, `11:30`, `15:00` (3:00 PM), and `16:30` (4:30 PM).

 Create the cron jobs with `crontab -e` to run at those times and append output to a log.
-Because the minutes differ between entries in our example times, we will use two cron lines:
+Because the minutes differ between entries in our example times, we will use two cron lines. paste the following into the file:

 ```
 # Run at 09:30, 11:30, 15:00 and 16:30 every day